-Casement windows are movable windows that are made of wood or metal frames; these windows are attached at the upright side of the frame with hinges or pivots.
+Casement windows are movable windows that are made of wood or metal frames; these windows are attached to the upright side of the frame with hinges or pivots.

-The movement of these windows is inward and outward along horizontally, just like the opening of a door.
+These windows move inward and outward along horizontally, just like the opening of a door.
 The standard size of Casement windows comes in between 12″ inches to 24″ inches in width and 24″ inches to 84″ inches in height.

 3. Sliding Window Size